lazarkulasevic/lazarkulasevic.github.io/docs/blog/generating-css-utility-classes-using-sass.md

 }
 ```

 Alright, we have a fully functioning utility class generator with a unit-check guard.
 The `$spacing` map now only receives numerical values in `px`, `em` or `rem`.
+We can use these classes to set spacings without "polluting" custom CSS files with margin or padding properties.

-My job here is done. (long pause) **NOT!** :stuck_out_tongue_winking_eye:
+Our job here is done. (long pause) **NOT!** :stuck_out_tongue_winking_eye:

 Almost every single website or app today is responsive.
-That means we cannot use our spacings as they are, but we need to upgrade them to accept breakpoints too, so that we can dynamically change spacing based on the screen size:
+That means we cannot use our spacings as they are, because mobile spacings are usually small and growing as screen size increases.
+That's why we need to upgrade them to accept breakpoints too, so that we can dynamically change spacing based on the screen size.

 ```html
 <div class="m-8 m-sm-16 m-md-32 m-lg-64">